About the Onkyo TX-NR5100

 - Headphones: When headphones are plugged into the full-size 1/4" jack on the front panel, all the speakers are automatically muted.
 The receiver supports headphones with impedances of 8 to 600-ohm.

 AM/FM Tuner: With the built-in tuner you can enjoy AM and FM radio stations.
 You can store your favorite stations as presets for quick selection.
 You can store a combination of up to 40 of your favorite FM/AM radio stations as presets.

-HDMI 2.1: Featuring four HDMI inputs and two HDMI outputs, the Onkyo TX-NR5100 incorporates an advanced video section that features some of the latest HDMI 2.1 specifications; including support for 4K/120 and 8K/60Hz video pass-through, HDCP 2.3 compatibility, BT.2020 Wide Color Gamut, and 4:4:4 Pure Color sub-sampling.
+HDMI 2.1: Featuring four HDMI inputs and two HDMI outputs, the Onkyo TX-NR5100 incorporates an advanced video section that features some of the latest HDMI 2.1 specifications; including support for 4K/120 and 8K/60Hz video pass-through (up to 24Gbps), HDCP 2.3 compatibility, BT.2020 Wide Color Gamut, and 4:4:4 Pure Color sub-sampling.